Professor of Politics at the University of Manchester.

 Morality of Private War: The Challenge of Private Military and Security

-Companies (forthcoming with Oxford University Press in 2014).
+Companies (Oxford: Oxford University Press, 2014).
 This was based on research carried during an ESRC-funded project, "The

 Morality of Private War", 2010-2012 (RES-000-22-4042).
 This has recently been awarded 'Outstanding' (the highest possible grade) in the End of Award Assessment.